 In 1629, during the War of the Mantuan Succession (1628–31), the regiment campaigned in the Alps, distinguishing itself at the attack of Pas-de-Suze and in the assault of the Spanish entrenchments in front of Casale.
 It then returned to the Rhône Valley and took part in the capture of Alais and Privas.
 In 1630, it took part in the combat of Veillane, in the capture of Saluzzo and in the attack of the bridge of Carignan.
 Two of its companies heroically defended the Fort of Briqueras.
 In 1631, the regiment returned to France where its 12 companies garrisoned Toulon.

 In 1632, the regiment occupied the mountains above Privas, which had become the heart of the rebellion.
 One of its detachment captured the Comte de Lestranges, one of the main leaders of the rebels.
 The regiment was present at the Battle of Castelnaudary.
 In 1633, the regiment, who had taken its winter-quarters in Bresse, took part in the conquest of Lorraine and was at the capture of Haguenau, Saverne, Lunéville and Nancy.
-In 1634, it took part in the sieges of Bitche and La Mothe, in the reliefs of Philisbourg and Heidelberg.
+In 1634, it took part in the sieges of Bitche and La Mothe, and in the reliefs of Philisbourg and Heidelberg.

 In 1635, during the Franco-Spanish War (1635–59), the regiment took part in the engagement of Fresche, in the assault of Spires, in the capture of Vaudémont and of the Castle of Moyen, and in the retreat of the army from Mainz to Metz.
-In 1636, it went to Picardie where it contributed in the recapture of Corbie before taking its winter-quarters in Langres.
+In 1636, it went to Picardie where it contributed to the recapture of Corbie before taking its winter-quarters in Langres.
 In 1637, it took part in the siege and capture of Landrecies.
 The regiment remained in this place, rebuilding the fortifications, till 1642.
 In that year, it was attached to the Army of Picardie before being transferred to Roussillon.
-In 1643, the regiment was sent to the Army of Italy and took part in the siege of Trino; in 1644, in the sieges of Finale and Asti.
-The regiment returned to France at the end of this campaign and took its quarters on Angoulême.
-In July 1644, it returned to Italy and took part in the capture of Ponzone, in the siege of the Citadel of Asti.
-In February 1645, it was transferred from Piedmont to Catalonia where it took part in the siege of Roses, in the battle of Llorens and in the capture of Balaguer; in 1646, in the siege of Lérida.
-In 1647, the regiment was transferred to Turenne's Army in Germany where it took part in the capture of Oberlinghen, Tubingen and Bicklingen, in the assault on Montmédy.
+In 1643, the regiment was sent to the Army of Italy and took part in the siege of Trino; and in 1644, in the sieges of Finale and Asti.
+The regiment returned to France at the end of this campaign and took its quarters in Angoulême.
+In July 1644, it returned to Italy and took part in the capture of Ponzone, and in the siege of the Citadel of Asti.
+In February 1645, it was transferred from Piedmont to Catalonia where it took part in the siege of Roses, in the battle of Llorens and in the capture of Balaguer; and in 1646, in the siege of Lérida.
+In 1647, the regiment was transferred to Turenne's Army in Germany where it took part in the capture of Oberlinghen, Tubingen and Bicklingen, and in the assault on Montmédy.
 In 1648, the regiment was subdivided in two detachments: 15 coys remained in Flanders while 15 coys served under Turenne in Germany where they took part in the combat of Zusmarhausen, in the capture of the Castle of Heidenheim and in the assault on the Castle of Wasserbourg.
 In 1649, when Turenne rebelled against the king, two third of the 15 coys rejoined the coys stationed in Flanders where they took part in the passage of the Scheldt.
 By 1653, the regiment was posted at Vitry but was sent to Verdun before taking part in the siege of Rhétel.
-In 1654, it took part in the siege of Stenay; in 1655, in the siege of Landrecies and Condé; in 1656 in the siege Valenciennes; in 1657, in the sieges of Montmédy and Mardyk, and in the capture of Bourbourg; in 1658, in the siege of Dunkerque, in the Battle of the Dunes and in the sieges of Ypres and Gravelines.
+In 1654, it took part in the siege of Stenay; in 1655, in the siege of Landrecies and Condé; in 1656 in the siege Valenciennes; in 1657, in the sieges of Montmédy and Mardyk, and in the capture of Bourbourg; and in 1658, in the siege of Dunkerque, in the Battle of the Dunes and in the sieges of Ypres and Gravelines.

 In 1664, the regiment was part of the contingent sent by Louis XIV to the assistance of the emperor, threatened by the Turks.
 It took part in the Battle of St. Gotthard.
 By 1665, the regiment had returned in Germany and took part in the siege of Erfurt.
 On its return to France, the regiment garrisoned Ardres and was reduced to 4 companies, the other companies being incorporated into Champagne Infanterie.